Three Passes Trek | Going Solo!

 Namche Bazaar was covered by a thick mist when I reached this popular stopover on the Everest Base Camp trail evening, passing through beautiful villages like Cheplung, Phakding, Monjo, and Jorsalle.
 I booked a room for myself and took a short stroll through the village.
-The village has coffee shops, bakery outlets, restaurants, disco clubs, and pool houses, among others.
-“Bro, this village is no less compared to Thamel.
+The village has coffee shops, bakery outlets, restaurants, disco clubs, pool houses, etc. “Bro, this village is no less compared to Thamel.
 There is nothing you can’t have here if you have money,” the owner of my lodge shared with me.

 I began the second day’s walk after having breakfast at my lodge.
 Trekkers have a choice here.
-Some select the vintage route to the base camp via Tengboche; others prefer the trail via Gokyo Lake while the daredevils select the three passes trek.
+Some select the vintage route to the base camp via Tengboche; others prefer the trail via Gokyo Lake, while the daredevils select the three passes trek.
 I caught the trail to Thame as I was attempting the Three Passes Trek.

 I talked cordially with many foreign trekkers that I met on the trail.
 This is the beauty of traveling alone.
-These strangers are very important to my trek; they energize me.
+These strangers are critical to my trek; they energize me.
 I listen to their stories and share my experiences with them.
 Then I reached Lungden in the evening, sharing light moments with two Japanese trekkers.
 I spent the evening planning for tomorrow’s crossing of Renjo La Pass.

 After crossing the Renjo La Pass, I reached Gokyo – my stopover for the night.
 I could see the turquoise green water of Gokyo and the glittering snow-capped mountains right before me.
 Is this heaven?
 I wondered.